buraksekili/tyk-docs/tyk-docs/content/tyk-stack/universal-data-graph/getting-started/field-based-permission.md

 It is also possible to restrict user's based on fields using policies.
 For example you can create two policies

-1. For read only access for users to only execute queries.
+1. For read-only access for users to only execute queries.

 2. For read and write access to run mutations and queries both.

-### Creating keys with read only access
+### Creating keys with read-only access

   - ##### Create Policy
     - Navigate to policies page